-This research through the New Zealand Agricultural Gas Research Centre (NZAGRC) supports capability development and the Global Research Alliance on Agricultural Greenhouse Gases.
+This research through the New Zealand Agricultural Gas Research Centre supports capability development and the Global Research Alliance on Agricultural Greenhouse Gases.

 4. Agricultural greenhouse gas

-Internationally coordinated research into finding ways to grow more food without increasing greenhouse gas emissions.
+We are involved in internationally coordinated research into finding ways to grow more food without increasing greenhouse gas emissions.

 - Global Research Alliance (GRA)

 - Global Partnerships in Livestock Emissions Research (GPLER)